4 Farm-Inspired Fall Getaways in North Carolina

 Beauty, Brawn & Brains

 After your Kersey Valley exploits, take a breath at All-A-Flutter Farms.
-Visits start with a presentation about the lifecycle of butterflies with the help of kids from the audience, and end with butterflies eating out of your hands.
+Visits start with a presentation about the lifecycle of butterflies with the help of kids from the audience, and they end with butterflies eating out of your hands.
 During April, May and June, visitors can purchase Caterpillar Castles to take home.
 Each plant has two Monarch eggs so you can watch the eggs transform from caterpillars to Monarchs and then release them into the wild.
 Complete your High Point trip with the attentive staffs at the 5-star Seven Oaks Inn Bed & Breakfast or the historic JH Adams Inn.

 Wine & Dine